xkollar/xkollar.github.io/data/posts/2026-02-15-yelling-at-ai.markdown

 Vague references:

 * George Lakoff, Mark Johnson: Metaphors We Live By
+  -- How you talk about things shapes how you think about things shapes how you perceive/interact_with/… things
 * Peter Naur: Programming as Theory Building
+  -- Culture as part of software development, (hand in hand with anti-fragility and stuff)
 * Robert Sapolsky: Human Behavioral Biology <https://www.youtube.com/watch?v=NNnIGh9g6fA&list=PL848F2368C90DDC3D>
+  -- Part of categorical thinking… how if we have categories for very similar things we can learn
+     to differentiate (example with connection with language and ability to differentiate colour)
+* Large Language Models Understand and Can be Enhanced by Emotional Stimuli (2023) <https://arxiv.org/abs/2307.11760>
 -->